According to the National Sexual Violence Resource Center

 • 8% of rapes occur while the victim is at work.

-The problem of sexual violence runs rampant, and yet rape is the most under-reported crime; 63% of sexual assaults are not reported to the police.
-Of the remaining 37% that is reported, less than 10% are instances of false reporting.
+The problem of sexual violence runs rampant, and yet rape is the most under-reported crime; 63% of sexual assaults are not reported to police.
+Of the remaining 37% that are reported less than 10% are instances of false reporting.
 The facts are clear, and still the culture that would rather victims of sexually based crimes remain silent prevails.

 On sale now!
-You can find Rebecca on Amazon or by following the sales link above Kindle and Paperback versions available now with audiobooks coming soon!
+You can find Rebecca on Amazon or by following the sales link above Kindle and Paperback versions available now with audiobook coming soon!